misscandace/mcis6273_sp24_datamining/homework/hw1/hw1.md

   - you may want to just concatenate the 100 draws to a 100 column by 95 rows DataFrame and compute the `mean()`, but there are other ways

 2. What are the descriptive statistics of your sample and the government data?
-2. Compare and contrast, bring attention to the mean, 75% and standard deviations.
+3. Compare and contrast, bring attention to the mean, 75% and standard deviations.
-2. Run a test for normality on the two samples using [`scipy.stats.normaltest()`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.normaltest.html).
+4. Run a test for normality on the two samples using [`scipy.stats.normaltest()`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.normaltest.html).
   - Can you _fail to reject the null hypothesis_ (that the samples are drawn from normal distributions) at $\alpha < 0.05$?
+  - You will only need to look at the p-value
 5. Run a [Barlett test](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.bartlett.html#scipy.stats.bartlett)
   for equal variances (also known as _homoscedasticity_).
+You will only need to look at the p-value.
   - Can you _fail to reject the null hypothesis_ (that the samples have equal variances) at $\alpha < 0.05$?
 6. Run the [independent t-test](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.ttest_ind.html#scipy.stats.ttest_ind),
   and use the result in the parameter `equal_var=`.
 That is if you fail to reject the null hypothesis from Bartlett's then `equal_var=True`.
   - Can you _fail to reject the null hypothesis_ (that the means of two independent samples have identical average expected values) at $\alpha < 0.001$?
 (Notice we have raised the bar for statistical significance!)
+   - Make sure your notebook emits the p-value of the t-test?

 **&#167; Task:**  **Reflect on the Detroit air quaity data of June 6, 2023 from each of the sensor types in the data**

 Going back to the original datasets (including all data points for community sensors), comment on the following:

-* What is your reaction to the statement: _Community sensors picked up the poor air quality of the Canadian fires better than Government sensors_.
+* What is your reaction to the statement: _Community sensors detected the poor air quality of the 2023 Canadian wildfires better than Government sensors_.
   - use evidence to support your reaction
   - take into account things like density in your reaction
 * What is your reaction to the statement: _There need to be more community sensors deployed in downtown Detroit_.